techvangelist/cfgm/README.md

 ### Introduction
+Tailored for beginners, this project demonstrates how to:
+- Launch a virtual server on Amazon Web Services (AWS) using their EC2 (Elastic Compute Cloud) service.
+EC2 provides flexible, scalable computing capacity in the cloud, making it easier for developers to scale up or down depending on their needs.
+- Set up and host a ReactJS application on the virtual server.
+- All using automation tool called Ansible

-This project demonstrates the automation of deploying a ReactJS application on an AWS EC2 instance using Ansible.
-Tailored for beginners, this guide will walk you through the entire process, leveraging the Ansible playbooks found in https://github.com/rocrisp/cfgm/tree/main/ansible/playbook.
+the automation of deploying a ReactJS application on an AWS EC2 instance using Ansible.
+Tailored for beginners, this guide will walk you through the entire process, leveraging the Ansible playbooks found in https://github.com/opdev/cfgm/tree/main/ansible/playbook.

 ### Understanding the Key Components